 † Criminal InJustice is a weekly series devoted to taking action against inequities in the U.S. criminal justice system.
 Nancy A. Heitzeg, Professor of Sociology and Race/Ethnicity, is the Editor of CI.
-Criminal Injustice is published every Wednesday at 6 pm CST.
+Kay Whitlock, co-author of Queer (In)Justice, is contributing editor of CI.
+Criminal Injustice is published every Wednesday at 6 pm.

 “Prison policy is usually shaped out of public view, but the duration and visibility of the hunger strike has helped make the subject politically urgent.
 Last week, New York State agreed to extensive new restrictions on whom it could confine to its SHU.
 This week, in Washington, the Senate Judiciary Committee is holding a hearing titled “Reassessing Solitary Confinement.”
 Other states have also curtailed the use of isolation recently—Indiana, where change was compelled by a federal judge’s ruling, and Maine, Mississippi, and Colorado, which had faced pressure from prisoners’-rights groups.
 These changes are too few to constitute a total rejection of the practice.
 But for the first time, it has begun to seem plausible that the American attachment to this special kind of imprisonment is not a national peculiarity so much as a generational one, and that a 25-year experiment may be ending.” ~ “The Plot from Solitary”, by Benjamin Wallace-Wells, New York Magazine